Autumn Deals & Coupon Codes for 2023

 • Don’t use regular detergents as they produce too many suds.
 Over time, a thick film can build up on the hoses and the drum, which may cause mechanical or electronic damage to the machine.
 To avoid receiving an Error Code F21 on a Maytag Washer, always use specially made, high-efficiency (HE) detergents that produce low suds.
 Read labels carefully, as using the wrong detergent can sometimes void the warranty.

 • Discontinue using fabric softener in the washer.
-Today’s detergents include a softener, so the extra liquid is not necessary.
+Today’s detergents include a softener, so the extra liquid is unnecessary.
 Consider using dryer sheets instead that reduce static without leaving a residue.
-One teaspoon will handle the entire load if you use a liquid fabric softener.
+One teaspoon will handle the entire load using a liquid fabric softener.
 The same goes for bleach—use one tablespoon of concentrated or two tablespoons of regular bleach for a full load.

 Step 3: Protecting and Clean Your Door Seal Gasket (Boot)